 The proof is based on the experiences of the millions of people who have launched a new website and witnessed a period of slow ranking ascension.

-Therefore, the best way to bypass or at least shorten the sandbox effect time period is to start your new or niche website on an expired domain that has the desired qualities, like age, relevance, trust and authority.
-Content is relevance, i.e. your website selling clothes won’t rank for queries by people looking for cars.
+Therefore, the best way to bypass or at least shorten the sandbox effect time period is to start your new author or book website on an expired domain that has the desired qualities, like age, relevance, trust and authority.
+Content is relevance, i.e. your website selling books won’t rank for queries by people looking for cars.

 Links are external citation authority.
 Assume your webpage selling eBooks has two links.
 One is Amazon with its powerful link profile and the other is Jane’s eBook Sales Store.
 Amazon is the recognized authority, so its link has authority and Amazon has a higher PageRank.
 The Amazon link passes more PageRank to your website.

 Google says it doesn’t apply trust to links for ranking purposes, but many believe it does.
 Trust refers to the trustworthiness of a website as a source of a link.
 For your purposes, a website is untrustworthy when it sells links to others, has reputation issues and/or has poor content.
 If you detect any of these problems, then you can believe Google will to.

 The links are taken extremely seriously by the Google algorithm.
 Clearly, this strategy works best when the links are of the highest quality.

 When it’s time to find expired domains, there are resources that offer quality assistance with tracking, finding and purchasing expired domains.
 Godaddy is by far the leader in the space.
 You don't get much help in determining if a domain is good or not, but the list of domains is refreshing every day and access is only $5 per year.
 Just sign up and check it out.
 Start vetting out expired domains and learn what good ones look like vs bad.

 Pro Tip: Good domains go for thousands of dollars at closing.